 His military decorations include: the Legion of Merit, Defense Meritorious Service Medal, Meritorious Service Medal (two oak leaf clusters), Joint Service Commendation Medal, Army Commendation Medal (two oak leaf clusters), Joint Service Achievement Medal, and the Army Achievement Medal.
 His other affiliations include Life Member, Disabled American Veterans; Life Member, Alpha Phi Alpha Fraternity Incorporated; the Federal Executive Institute Alumni Association, and the Order of Military Medical Merit.
 In his youth, he attained the rank of Eagle Scout.

-Ms. Allen joined the Center for Minority Veterans as a Program Analyst on November 2003.
-She serves as the Program Manager for the Minority Veterans Program Coordinators (MVPC) and the Center's Liaison for the African American veteran's community.
-As Program Manager, Ms. Allen manages approximately 300 MVPCs.
+Ms. Wright joined the Center for Minority Veterans as a Program Analyst on August 2015.
+She serves as the Program Manager for the Minority Veterans Program Coordinators (MVPC) and the Center’s Liaison for the African American Veteran’s community.
+As Program Manager, Ms. Wright manages approximately 300 MVPCs.
 The MVPCs are appointed by the Directors of their respective facility in each Administration (VHA, VBA, and NCA).
-Ms. Allen ensures that information is disseminated to the MVPCs regarding issues effecting the minority veteran population, apprises them of the Center's mission, and assists in resolving issues affecting our minority veterans through adoption and implementation of policies and programs.
+Ms. Wright ensures that information is disseminated to the MVPCs regarding issues effecting the minority Veteran population, apprises them of the Center’s mission, and assists in resolving issues affecting our minority Veterans through adoption and implementation of policies and programs.

 Ms. Mullen retired from the Air Force in 2000, after 20 years of service.
 Half of her career was spent serving under Headquarters U.S. Air Forces Europe.
 She has received numerous medals to include the Air Force Achievement Medal, Air Force Commendation Medal, National Defense Service Medal, NATO Medal, and the Air Force Outstanding Unit Award.
 Upon retirement, she was hired by the Bureau of Indian Affairs in Washington D.C.
 She worked as a Self Determination Specialist in Contracts & Grants with the Eastern Regional Office, Education Specialist with the South Eastern States Agency (SESA), and as an Administrative Officer for Budget Management at the Department of Interior.